 These are just some of the companies that MacDiarmid investigators have helped create.
 Hogkiss says that as more come online it will create a critical mass that can only accelerate as more and more success comes.

 “In the last couple of years we have started a number of spinoff companies that if it wasn’t for the centres for research excellence, might not have formed at all.
 For scientists, seeing their peers doing this they start saying that ‘I can do this too’.

 Because that is the goal, Hogkiss says.
 Creating a large team of New Zealand’s best scientists all working together to create a network of innovative, commercial success.

 “We see our role to support our people to succeed in that space.
 And If they succeed, New Zealand succeeds.”

-This feature is the first of a series of articles for the Spinoff about and from AMN8, The Eighth International Conference on Advanced Materials and Nanotechnology, in Queenstown from February 12-16 2017.
+This is part of a series of articles for the Spinoff about and from AMN8, The Eighth International Conference on Advanced Materials and Nanotechnology, in Queenstown from February 12-16 2017.
+For details on public events in Christchurch, Wanaka, Queenstown and Nelson, click here.
 This content series is sponsored by the conference’s hosts, The MacDiarmid Institute for Advanced Materials and Nanotechnology, a national institute devoted to scientific research.